Split-Post Re-entrant Microwave Displacement Transducer with Quadratic Readout: Introduction

 In this work, we present a split-post re-entrant microwave resonator engineered to realise a \emph{quadratic} displacement readout.
-Re-entrant and microwave cavities have previously served as highly sensitive \emph{linear} transducers~\cite{tobar1995characterizing,mcallister2017higher,parashar2024upconversion}, where the first-order frequency shift with displacement dominates the response.
-Here, the geometry and operating point are chosen to cancel the first-order sensitivity \((df/dx = 0)\) at a symmetry (bias) point, while enhancing the second-order term \((d^{2}f/dx^{2} \neq 0)\), yielding a \emph{purely quadratic} response.
-This capability enables direct access to displacement-squared observables, facilitates back-action-evading measurements of mechanical energy, and opens up nonlinear opto-mechanical regimes inaccessible to conventional linear readouts.
-Re-entrant cavities additionally offer strong parametric coupling \cite{tobar1995characterizing,tobar2000accurate,locke1998parametric}, broadband tunability, and compatibility with ultra-low-noise detection, resulting in a versatile platform for quantum-limited sensing.
+Re-entrant microwave cavities have previously served as highly sensitive \emph{linear} transducers~\cite{tobar1995characterizing,mcallister2017higher,parashar2024upconversion}, where the first-order frequency shift with displacement dominates the response.
+Here, the geometry and operating point are chosen to cancel the first-order sensitivity, $(df/dx=0)$, at a symmetry point, while retaining a finite second-order response, $(d^{2}f/dx^{2}\neq0)$.
+This yields a \emph{purely quadratic} response to leading order.
+Re-entrant cavities additionally offer strong parametric coupling~\cite{tobar1995characterizing,tobar2000accurate,locke1998parametric}, broadband tunability, and compatibility with ultra-low-noise detection, resulting in a versatile platform for quantum-limited sensing.